-E.4.k.
+E.4.i.
 General Liability Insurance Reserve Fund (900)

 Fund 900 has been established to fund the costs of liability and property damage insurance, and bond and risk management programs.
 The City is self-insured and is a member of the California Joint Powers Risk Management Authority.
-The desired reserve for this fund shall be \$2,000,000, which represents an amount equal to four times the self-insured retention amount of \$500,000.
+The desired minimum reserve for this fund shall be \$2,000,000 at July 1 with a target desired reserve of \$4,000,000.
+These represent an amount equal to four and eight times, respectively, the self-insured retention amount of \$500,000.
 Following the close of the books each year, the Administrative Services Director, at the discretion of the City Manager, is authorized to transfer fund balance in excess of the desired reserve to the General Fund.